chrplr/AIP2015/09_More_fun_with_pygame/challenge_solution_step_by_step.md

 ```
 4. If needed, the file `challenge_01.py` in `09_More_fun_with_pygame/programs` should be very similar to your own side_circles.py

-5. For more seasoned coders, have a look at the file `programsside_circles_deluxe.py` for drawing as many centered shapes as you like, using a dictionary for side dots constants and comprehension lists (cf [one of the best explanation of coprenhension lists](http://sametmax.com/python-love-les-listes-en-intention-partie/)).
+5. For more seasoned coders, have a look at the file `programs/side_circles_deluxe.py` for drawing as many centered shapes as you like, using a dictionary for side dots constants and comprehension lists (cf [one of the best explanation of comprenhension lists](http://sametmax.com/python-love-les-listes-en-intention-partie/)).

 # 2. Blinking central dot